Open Menu

 Other major legal victories include a $14 million settlement for a 5-year-old boy who sustained a severe brain injury during birth after hospital staff confused his heart rate with his mother’s pulse.
 A seven-minute lapse without oxygen caused the boy to suffer cerebral palsy, ultimately leaving his arms and legs paralyzed.
 Cavanagh also previously secured a $5.75 million settlement for a Mundelein police officer whose squad car was rear-ended by a limousine.
 Her right leg was amputated above the knee.
 She suffered multiple leg fractures and lost her unborn child a few weeks later.
 The award was the highest reported uninsured motorist settlement in Illinois history.

 Cavanagh was named the Best Lawyers® 2022 Personal Injury Litigation — Plaintiffs “Lawyer of the Year” in Chicago.
-He has been selected by his peers for inclusion in Best Lawyers in America® every year since 2015 in the field of personal injury litigation – plaintiffs.
-He was named a Lawdragon 500 Leading Plaintiff Consumer Lawyer.
+He has been selected by his peers for inclusion in Best Lawyers in America® every year since 2015 in the field of personal injury litigation – plaintiffs and he has been one of Lawdragon’s top 500 Leading Plaintiff Consumer Lawyers since 2019.
 Cavanagh has been named an Illinois Leading Lawyer by the Leading Lawyers Network every year since 2003; the list is reserved for the top five percent of attorneys in the state.
 Thomson Reuters has named Cavanagh a Super Lawyer every year since 2005.
 He also has been included on the annual Irish Legal 100 list since 2010.

 Cavanagh Sorich Law Group was given a “Tier 1” ranking by U.S. News & World Report and has been included in the publication’s annual Best Law Firms list since 2016.

-He holds leadership roles in a number of educational, professional and philanthropic organizations.
-Cavanagh serves on the Board of Directors at John Carroll University, the Board of Ambassadors at Mercy Home for Boys & Girls and the Advisory Board for Leading Lawyers Illinois.
-He is on both the Board of Managers and the Executive Committee of the Illinois Trial Lawyers Association.
-Cavanagh also serves as vice president of the Irish Fellowship Club of Chicago, where he is a member of the Board of Directors.
-He is a volunteer director of the Western Golf Association Evans Scholars Foundation.
+He holds leadership positions in a variety of educational, professional, and philanthropic organizations.
+Cavanagh serves on the Board of Directors at John Carroll University, the Board of Ambassadors for Mercy Home for Boys & Girls, and the Advisory Board for Leading Lawyers Illinois.
+He is a longtime member of the Executive Committee of the Illinois Trial Lawyers Association and currently serves as its President.
+In addition, Cavanagh is a longstanding director of both the Irish Fellowship Club of Chicago and the Western Golf Association Evans Scholars Foundation.

 Cavanagh lives in Chicago with his wife Stacey, a partner at Cavanagh Sorich Law Group, and their six children.